sebogh/panache/README.md

 ## Style Variables

-Obviously, the style definitions may work for the user `sebastian` but are likely to produce unexpected results for a different user.
+Obviously, the style definitions above may work for the user `sebastian` but are likely to produce unexpected results for a different user.
 That is where style variables may be handy.